azadehsaf/Pipeline_resistotype/README.md

  -install snakemake.

-The list of packages is given by "spec-file-resistotype-pipeline.txt" The easiest way to install all needed tools (including tbProfiler and kraken2) is to clone the file "spec-file-resistotype-pipeline.txt" and then create a new conda env and use teh conda env to install all mandatory software in the same conda envs.
+The list of packages is given by "spec-file-resistotype-pipeline.txt" The easiest way to install all needed tools (including tbProfiler and kraken2) is to clone the file "spec-file-resistotype-pipeline.txt" and then create a new conda env and install all mandatory software in the same conda envs.

 conda create --name myenv --file spec-file-resistotype-pipeline.txt conda install --name myenv --file spec-file.txt